How To Overcome Habitual Sin And Addictions?

 Does Sin Lead To Death?

-- Choosing to walk closely with God each day takes prayer, discipline, and commitment.
+• Walking closely with God daily takes prayer, discipline, and commitment.

 How Can I Overcome A Habitual Sin?

-What Consequences Are There If A Person Continues To Ignore God?
+What Consequences Are There If A Person Continues To Sin And Ignore God?

 What Are Some Things I Can Do?

-- Keep on loving Jesus with our hearts, souls, mind, and neighbors as ourselves.
+• Keep on loving Jesus with our hearts, souls, minds, and neighbors as ourselves.

 Some Specific Scriptures To Encourage You: